Career Uncertainty Formula

 HE - Halo Effect

 The Halo effect describes seeing other people’s experiences with a positive bias.
-Starting a business is a very risky proposition, changing career requires a huge step out of one’s comfort zone and building a successful enterprise usually involves significant sacrifices.
+Starting a business is a very risky proposition, changing career requires a step out of one’s comfort zone and building a successful enterprise usually involves significant sacrifices.
 The reality is that often we only see or are presented with the glossy window dressing.
 This unbalanced perspective can make us see our careers differently and brings uncertainty into our professional lives.

 CV - Clarity of Value proposition